txpipe/oura/README.md

 You can run `oura watch <socket>` to print TX data into the terminal from the tip of a local or remote node.
 It can be useful as a debugging tool for developers or if you're just curious to see whats going on in the network (for example, to see airdrops as they happen or oracles posting new information).

+Check the [CLI instructions](docs/cli.md) for details on how to install the binary release and a few examples of how to start using the tool.

 ### As a Bridge to Other Persistence Mechanisms

 Similar to the well-known db-sync tool provided by IOHK, _Oura_ can be used as a daemon to follow a node and output the data into a different data storage techonology more suited for your final use-case.
 The main difference with db-sync is that _Oura_ was designed for easy integration with data-streaming pipelines instead of relational databases.